 Connecticut Collections (CTCo) is an open-source, online resource tool that allows history and heritage organizations to manage their collections, to share selected items with the public through a statewide portal (http://ctcollections.org) and to preserve their digital collections and associated metadata in the Connecticut Digital Archive (CTDA) where they will be safe for generations to come.
 There are so many “hidden treasures” among the small to mid-size museums and historical societies in Connecticut, and our goal is to help our members manage them, share them, and preserve them!

 In 2015-16, CLHO completed a “pilot” phase with five institutions.
 In early 2018, nine more institutions joined the group.
-Our public portal started up in summer 2018 and more organizations are joining this fall.
+Our public portal started up in summer 2018 and more organizations are joining this fall for 2019.
 This is exciting stuff and CLHO is proud to have a hand in opening a window onto the amazing historical resources of Connecticut.

 Organizations involved in Connecticut Collections

 Fairfield Museum and History Center Connecticut Daughters of the American Revolution

 Sharon Historical Society Hotchkiss School Archives & Special Collections

 Portland Historical Society Cheshire Academy